Azure-Samples/durablefunctions-apiscraping-dotnet/README.md

   - azure-storage
 languages:
   - csharp
-name: "Retrieve opened issue count on GitHub with Azure Durable Functions"
+name: "Retrieve opened issue count on GitHub with Azure Durable Functions (.NET)"
 urlFragment: retrieve-opened-issue-count-on-github-with-azure-durable-functions
 description: "Build an Azure Durable Functions that will scrape GitHub for opened issues and store them on Azure Storage."
 ---